Notes / Jakarta

 Fees

-On headline tuition, ISJ and BSJ are in a similar range: ISJ ~$8,881-$29,131 per year; BSJ ~$8,933-$31,613 per year.
+On headline tuition, ISJ and BSJ are in a similar range: ISJ ~USD 8,881 to 29,131 per year; BSJ ~USD 8,933 to 31,613 per year.
 BSJ's upper end is slightly higher, reflecting senior years with IB examination fees.
 Both schools have registration fees, capital levies, and additional costs beyond the headline tuition.

 Get a full written breakdown from each school for your child's specific year group before comparing numbers.
-See ISJ's published fee schedule and our complete guide to international school fees in Jakarta.
-Bursaries are available at ISJ for qualifying families.
+See our complete guide to international school fees in Jakarta.

 Ownership: What It Means in Practice

-ISJ is owned by The Schools Trust, a UK charity.
-The charitable structure means the school is legally required to operate in the interests of its pupils - any surplus is reinvested into the school.
+ISJ is operated by a UK educational charity.
+The charitable structure means the school is legally required to operate in the interests of its pupils.
+Any surplus is reinvested into the school.

-BSJ is managed by an Indonesian foundation, Yayasan British School Jakarta.
-Under Indonesian law, a foundation is a non-profit legal entity.
-The school is overseen by a Board of Governors, responsible for the strategic direction and financial health of the institution.
+BSJ is managed by an Indonesian foundation, Yayasan British School Jakarta, and overseen by a Board of Governors responsible for the school's strategic direction and financial health.
 While it was established with the active support of the British Embassy in 1974, it is an independent entity.

 The Verdict

 Most families who visit both schools end up choosing based primarily on location and age range.
 If you're in South Jakarta with young children, ISJ's proximity and intimacy make it the more practical choice for the primary years.
-If you're in Bintaro, or if a continuous K-13 pathway specifically matters to you, BSJ earns its strong reputation.
+If you're in Bintaro, or if a continuous K to 13 pathway specifically matters to you, BSJ earns its strong reputation.

 The best way to know is to visit both.
 Both schools offer campus tours during term time, and walking through a school tells you things no guide can capture.